 Table 7a below presents the percentage of program completers (prepared teachers) by subject area and route.
-For the Traditional route, nearly half (49.5 percent) of the program completers were prepared in elementary education.
-Program completers prepared in English and World Languages constituted more than one-tenth (13.6 percent), followed by another one-tenth (11.5 percent) in Mathematics and Science.
-For the Alternative IHE-based route, more than one-third (37.2 percent) were prepared in elementary education, followed by another one-third (32.5 percent) in special education.
-For the Alternative LEA-based route, about two-thirds (61.9 percent) of the program completers were prepared in special education and more than one-fifth (20.4 percent) in elementary education.
-Program completers' subject area was in Mathematics and Science accounted for more than one-tenth in all three routes.
+For the IHE-Traditional route, nearly half (49.5 percent) of program completers were prepared in elementary education.
+Program completers prepared in Mathematics and Science subject areas constituted more than one-tenth (12 percent), followed by another one-tenth (11.5 percent) in special education.
+For the Alternative IHE-based route, more than one-third (36.2 percent) of program completers were prepared in special education, followed by another one-third (29.8 percent) in elementary education.
+For the Alternative LEA-based route, more than half (54.7 percent) of program completers were prepared in special education and nearly one-fourth (24.1 percent) in elementary education.
+Program completers' subject area in and Science accounted for more than one-tenth in all three routes.

 Table 7a.
-Teachers Prepared by Subject Area by Route, 2019-20
+Teachers Prepared by Subject Area by Route, 2020-21

 Table 7b below presents teachers prepared by subject area data by higher education segments.
-California State University prepared nearly half (49.1 percent) in elementary education followed by more than one-tenth (14.1 percent) in English and World Languages.
-University of California prepared more than one-third (37 percent) in elementary education followed by more than one-fourth (28.4 percent) in Mathematics and Science subject area.
-Private/Independent Institutions prepared more than two-fifths (44.2 percent) in elementary education followed by more than one-fifth (21.2percent) in special education.
+California State University prepared nearly half (49.3 percent) in elementary education followed by more than one-tenth (14 percent) in special education.
+University of California prepared more than one-third (39.6 percent) in elementary education followed by more than one-fourth (27.6 percent) in the Mathematics and Science subject areas.
+Private/Independent Institutions prepared more than two-fifths (41.3 percent) in elementary education followed by more than one-fifth (22 percent) in special education.
 Overall, the proportion of program completers by subject area differed by higher education segments.
-University of California prepared nearly two-thirds (60 percent) candidates in single subject credential areas while both California State University and Private/Independent Institutions prepared nearly two-thirds in elementary education and special education combined (60.7 percent and 65.4 percent, respectively).
+University of California prepared nearly two-thirds (57.8 percent) candidates in single subject credential areas while both California State University and Private/Independent Institutions prepared nearly two-thirds (both at 63.3 percent) in elementary education and special education combined.

 Table 7b.
-Teachers Prepared by Subject Area by Higher Education Segment, 2019-20
+Teachers Prepared by Subject Area by Higher Education Segment, 2020-21